yl554/GDP_EconomicFreedomIndex/04-final-writeup/final-writeup.md

 ![](final-writeup_files/figure-gfm/EDA2-1.png)<!-- -->![](final-writeup_files/figure-gfm/EDA2-2.png)<!-- -->

+EXPLAIN WHY HOW WE CHANGE INFLATION INTO CATEGORIES AND WHY DID WE DO SO

+CUT DOWN THE FOLLOWING PARAGRAPH

 `Inflation` represents the change in prices of goods and services in a year in the country.
 The first distribution of inflation rates includes all outliers.
 Because of the size and resolution of the diagram, the